Skip to content

 sudo vi /etc/ssh/sshd_config

 Delete the file content by typing :%d.
-Then enter or copy/paste the following content, while making sure to adjust settings where necessary (e.g. the SSH port or the admin user name):
+Then enter or copy/paste the following content, while making sure to adjust settings where necessary (e.g. the admin user name):

 # supported HostKey algorithms by order of preference: